Demo or Hands-On Learning?

 Hands-On Learning replaces Teacher Demos

+HOL examples: In doing HOL (hands-on learning), students are experiencing the joy of solving a problem with an unknown (unknown to them) answer (discovery).
 If I ask children to help me figure out what happens when some blue is added to some yellow I am helping the child not only learn the answer, I am helping the child learn how to learn and how much fun it is to make the discovery (rather than being told or shown the answer).
-This is why, as a teacher, I seldom show or tell anything unless I fail to think of an experiment that would work.
+This is why, as a teacher, I seldom show or tell anything unless I am unable to think of an experiment that might help them discover it on their own.

 My job is to make known facts into questions and then design experiments for kids that answer these questions.
 Nearly everything in art and many things in life can be safely learned this way.
 The coach sets up experiments and the students look at the results and write down what they think was learned.
 In many instances we find that students soon learn how to invent experiments in order to invent answers.
 They become artists and scientists.
 My ultimate job as a teacher is to teach them to become self-learners that no longer need me.
+My goal is for the student to form their own questions and experiments, mistakes and all.

 Short and Simple

-Often my HOL routine leads to a simple predetermined result, but it still feels like a discovery for the student.
-For example: “What happens when you wet the paper, paint it yellow, and then use a clean brush to add a tiny bit of blue and watch it mix it on the paper?”
 In other cases, the student activity is a comparative experiment such as: “Draw a rectangle about 2 inches wide and 3 inches high.
 Draw one bold straight vertical lines down from the top edge to about a half inch from the bottom.
 Next, Draw two similar lines down from he top, but make them each a different length.
 Be sure they are all the same boldness.
 Look at your vertical lines and imagine that they are the trunks of trees growing in snowy field.
 Which looks closer?
 Which looks farther away?
 Why?”

 This painting and the two below were painted after these students had practiced doing the experiments above

 No examples were shown and the teacher did not do any demos, drawings, or paintings for the students to see.
+Many awareness building open questions are asked while the children are working.

 No two children make the same choices when given a chance to do their own experimentation.
 The divergent results allow each student to have ownership as well as for all to learn from the others in the studio.

 This first grader loved the way the colors blended on wet paper.
+Prior hands-on practice on wet paper had introduced her to this way of working.
+It had not been introduced by a demonstration.

+HOLs are easier to remember: I find that learning by doing is remembered better than learning by watching.
+If I happen to get distracted or zone out while watching a demo, I am apt to miss a crucial step in the process.
+If I get distracted while I am working, it is up to me to return to where I left off.
+If students miss an instruction during a demo, they are often too embarrassed to ask about it or they simply remain ignorant.
 In learning, it is harder to forget a step in the process if you already did it once yourself.
 For the hands-on learner, it is harder to be distracted (compared to watching a demo) because your own hands, eyes, and head are busy staying on task and wondering what will happen.
 The learners are looking forward to discovering results.
 Their minds are imagining diverse outcomes.
 They are being propelled by the need to know which prediction is correct.
 Students learn to anticipate the fun of making a discovery and analyzing how it revealed itself.

 Her lily is framed by a rainbow over and around it.

 HOLs motivates creative ideas: Of course some may get different outcomes (if they miss an instruction).
 These mistakes are actually important ways to learn.
 If students make mistakes, misunderstand my instructions, or for various reasons they get unintended results that none of us could have anticipated in advance, the unintended outcomes can be very useful for launching new learning and new kinds of projects.
 In art and life we learn that mistakes sometimes produce the most important discoveries.
 When this happens, students are learning a valid method by which artists and other creative individuals routinely get new ideas.
 If you look at "serendipity" in Wikipedia, it shows many beneficial discoveries that came from unintended outcomes.
 It is not even essential to remember the outcome of an experiment so long as students learn how to do the experiment.
 If they can repeat it, they will eventually remember the outcome.
+HOLs help me learn to communicate better: Sometimes mistakes are merely the result of my poorly articulated instructions.
+I have often had to ask the class to repeat an introductory warm up because I failed to explain something clearly enough.
+As I walk around the class to encourage students efforts, I often notice mistakes happening, but I do not stop them.
+If some students get it wrong, I often have them all practice it again, but first I correct myself.
+I try to take full responsibility for my unclear explanation (even when I suspect that some students just failed to pay attention).
+If I admit to my mistakes, it is easier for students to feel okay about their mistakes.
+In art, mistakes are often the source of new ideas.

 I explain to them how I am looking at something and we discuss what I notice.
 They then draw while using this way of looking.
 I explain to them how my mind is working when I imagine something that does not actually exist.
 They then draw something while their mind is thinking these ways.
 I explain how my memory works when I draw from memory.
 They then draw things while they are remembering in these ways.
 I may even discuss and have them practice alternative ways that an artist's body relates to the paper and various ways the hand holds the pencil or charcoal because these represent different attitudes toward the work and help produce nuances of expressiveness and gestural marks that produce certain feelings in the drawings.

-Doing rather than watching produces different minds: School age children are forming thinking habits and brain strengths.
-As they learn how to learn, neurons form and areas of the brain become selected that help shape thinking habits.
+School age children are forming thinking habits and strengthening their brains.
 The biggest and most important difference between a hands-on activity and a demo are things that happen in the developing brain.
-During both a demo and a the hands-on introduction activity, the mind is wondering what might happen.
-As the mind wonders what might happen while in the act of doing, the brain is more apt to speculate and actively imagine many possible artwork ideas.
-As spectators it is easier to simply wait and see what happens while continuing to think of other more pressing concerns.
+During a demo the student mind wonders and wanders.
+However, during the hands-on activity, the mind has to pre think (imagine) and wonder what might happen, but it does not wander.
+The mind is busy directing the hands toward an expressive end.
+As the mind wonders what might happen while in the act of doing, the student's mind is speculating and actively imagining many possible artwork scenarios.
+This is creativity in action.
+Spectators at a demo find it is easier to simply wait and see what happens while continuing to think of other concerns.
 While trying hands-on experiments the ideas are more apt turn into genuine inspirations that emerge out of the student's own culture and life.
-It is much more likely that a more imaginative and active thinking mind is being formed.
+It is much more likely that a more imaginative and active thinking and engaged mind is being formed.

-On the other hand, while watching a demo, the learner's mind tends to be in spectator mode.
-Students are watching rather than thinking.
+On the other hand, if students are watching rather than thinking, the learner's mind tends to be in spectator mode.
+A spectator-learner becomes a person who believes what is shown.
 They passively wait for the teacher's outcome in order to see what the teacher wants.
 They are being conditioned to please the teacher rather than invent from their own experiences.
-The mind that is being formed is a mind that seeks to comply and please the teacher.

-A spectator-learner becomes a person who believes what is shown.
+In hands-on experiments the student is learning a new way to do something.
+This often turns out to be an idea-generation process.
+To be a participant problem solver is very different from being a spectator who can replicate or imitate another person's skill and solution.
 If I learn by doing, I become a person that is less apt to be fooled and more apt to contribute new and useful ideas.
 This is one of the most basic transformations in thinking modes that is needed to move students from being dependent to being independent creators by nature.
+Education changes from being the transmission of content and skill.
+Education becomes a process of learning how to learn.

-Exceptions?
 I demonstrate when it may be unsafe for students to make mistakes.
 Cutting tools, such as those used in printmaking and mat cutting, can cut their hands.
 Of course a demonstration does not adequately assure safety.
 To avoid injury, students must be required to do hands-on safety-critical processes for the first time while being observed by the teacher or at least be an advanced peer who cares about their well being..

 Some basic skills are very complex.
 They are very difficult to understand without seeing an expert execute and explain subtle actions and forming processes.
 I find that the best situation for teaching beginners to use a potter's wheel is to have each student at a wheel arranged in a circle so they can all see the instructor and the instructor can see each wheel.
 Students each move through each stage of the process immediately after the that stage is shown and explained.
 In this situation the demonstration is limited to skill issues.
-The demonstration is broken into small stages and individuals who need additional help are tutored before the next step is demonstrated.

-If we can teach them how to learn, we no longer have to spend as much time on the teaching of fundamentally trivial content.
-Some of our efforts can be redirected toward more advanced concepts and questions.
-Our efforts can concentrate on qualitative learning.
 We can give more time and effort to the development of better self-critique skills, peer-critique skills, inspirational activities, personal interactions with students, refinement questions, and so on.
-If your experience is like mine, you will notice that after you teach with open questions, students will begin to imitate you.
-They will begin to ask these questions of themselves as they work.
-Their creativity and self-confidence will bloom like perennial lilies.
+If your experience is like mine, you will notice that after you teach with open questions, students will begin to imitate the teacher who demonstrates thinking skills (not monkey-see---monkey-do methods).
+I notice that students form the habit of asking questions of themselves as they work.
+Their creativity and self-confidence develops.
+They join the ranks of the creative whose faith in their own ability joins their skepticism of factual assumptions.

 You are my peer reviewers.
 If you have ideas, suggestions or questions based on your teaching experience to help improve any of my pages, I welcome your contact.
 Please give me the page title you are writing about.
 Let me know if you are willing to allow your comment to be posted.
 I am happy to know where you teach, if you are willing to share this.
 I will not post your email address unless you ask me to.
 If I post your communication, I will notify you for your approval. -- mb